ZeMA-gGmbH/-PIA/README.md

 Install Angular Cli: `sudo npm install -g @angular/cli`

 ## Clone the repository
-Clone this git repository to you machine with the `git clone`
+Clone this git repository to you machine with `git clone https://github.com/ZeMA-gGmbH/-PIA.git`

 ## Installing necessary dependencies
 Navigate to the root folder of the project and run the command `npm install`, this will install all the dependencies from the package.json file.